Year 6

 Tuesday: Spelling Test

-Friday: Celebration Assembly (selected children will receive an invite to attend)
+Friday: Celebration Assembly (selected children will receive an invite to attend), homework set

 Homework